thedumbtechguy/annotated/README.md

     annotate --routes --delete

-To automatically annotate every time you run `db:migrate`, either run `rails g annotate:install` or add `Annotated.load_tasks` to your `Rakefile`.
+To automatically annotate every time you run `db:migrate`, either run `rails g annotated:install` or add `Annotated.load_tasks` to your `Rakefile`.

 See the [configuration in Rails](#configuration-in-rails) section for more info.